Giraffe: Internal systems

-In mammals, the left recurrent laryngeal nerve is longer than the right; in the giraffe, it is over 30 cm longer.
-These nerves are longer in the giraffe than in any other living animal; the left nerve is over 2 m long.
+In mammals, the left recurrent laryngeal nerve is longer than the right; in a giraffe, it is over 30 cm longer.
+These nerves are longer in giraffes than in any other living animal; the left nerve is over 2 m long.
 Each nerve cell in this path begins in the brainstem and passes down the neck along the vagus nerve, then branches off into the recurrent laryngeal nerve which passes back up the neck to the larynx.
 Thus, these nerve cells have a length of nearly 5 m in the largest giraffes.
 Despite its long neck and large skull, the brain of the giraffe is typical for an ungulate.
 Evaporative heat loss in the nasal passages keep the giraffe's brain cool.
 The shape of the skeleton gives the giraffe a small lung volume relative to its mass.
 Its long neck gives it a large amount of dead space, though this is limited by its narrow windpipe.
 The giraffe also has a high tidal volume, so the balance of dead space and tidal volume is much the same as other mammals.
 The animal can still provide enough oxygen for its tissues, and it can increase its respiratory rate and oxygen diffusion when running.

 Reticulated giraffe bending down to drink in Kenya.
 The circulatory system is adapted to deal with blood flow rushing down its neck.